Munsinger affair

 The Munsinger affair was Canada's first national political sex scandal in 1966.
-The affair involved Gerda Munsinger, a German citizen who had been convicted in Germany as a common prostitute, a petty thief and a smuggler, who emigrated to Canada in 1956 in spite of a warning card dated 1952, and who was in 1960 the mistress of the former Associate Minister of National Defence Pierre Sévigny.
+The affair involved Gerda Munsinger, a German citizen who had been convicted in Germany as a common prostitute, a petty thief and a smuggler, who emigrated to Canada in 1956 in spite of a warning card dated 1952, and who in 1960 was the mistress of the then Associate Minister of National Defence Pierre Sévigny.
 Munsinger was "a self-admitted espionage agent" in the employ of the "Russian Intelligence Service".

 The affair in Ottawa

 Munsinger had been accepted into a Canadian Immigration program looking for young women displaced by war to work as domestics and au pairs in Canada.
 She arrived in Quebec City aboard the Acosta Sun in search of a better life.
 She was assigned to a family in Montreal.
 She eventually left that job and went on to find work as a hostess in Montreal's nightclub scene.
 Munsinger also worked part-time as a waitress at the Chic 'n' Coop Restaurant which was owned by the gangster William Obront of the Cotroni family.

 As she was an attractive woman, she also moonlighted as a model for several Montreal furriers.
 Her looks and good humour made her popular amongst high society.
 She was introduced to many notable businessmen and politicians.
 Most noted amongst these was the Associate Minister of National Defence, Pierre Sévigny, who met her in the summer of 1958.
 She applied for Canadian citizenship in 1960.
 A routine security check by the Royal Canadian Mounted Police (RCMP) discovered elements in her background that raised questions.
-The file was supplied to the RCMP by a foreign intelligence service CIA.
+The file was supplied to the RCMP by a foreign intelligence service, the CIA.
 She was put under surveillance.
 Sévigny was observed visiting her apartment in November 1960.
 The RCMP informed Justice Minister E. Davie Fulton of her activities.
 Fulton brought the file to the attention of Prime Minister Diefenbaker.
 Diefenbaker ordered Sévigny to break off the relationship with Munsinger and continue on with his duties.
 Munsinger left Canada to return to East Germany in 1961.
 Rumours circulated that she died of leukemia upon her return.